 |Kendall Island MBS||1961||61,241|

 Access and Permitting

 Although access to NWAs is not restricted, the primary purpose of these areas is to protect and conserve wildlife and their habitats, and therefore most NWAss are not equipped with facilities to accommodate public visitation.
 Unless otherwise posted, all recreational activities are prohibited within NWAs.

 Although access to most MBSs is not restricted either, the primary intent of these sanctuaries is to protect migratory birds, and therefore hunting, as well as disturbing or molesting migratory birds, their eggs, nests or habitat, is prohibited.

-A permit may be obtained from the Minister of Environment authorizing the conduct of certain activities in an NWA or MBS, if the Minister or delegate is of the opinion that the proposed activity:
+A permit may be obtained from the Minister of the Environment authorizing the conduct of certain activities in an NWAs or MBS, if the Minister or delegate is of the opinion that the proposed activity: